-- BRad (or equivalent) degree with a weighted average of at least 60% in the final year or Bachelor in Technology: Radiography with a weighted average of at least 60% in the final year or National Diploma in Radiography and BRadHons bridging programme with a weighted average of at least 60%.
-Maximum of two attempts for the bridging examination - Applicants with BRad (or equivalent) or Bachelor in Technology: Radiography with a weighted average of less than 60% in the final year, must do the bridging programme and pass with a weighted average of at least 60%.
-A maximum of two attempts will be permitted in order to pass the bridging examination with the required weighted average of 60% and thereby gain admission to the relevant plan. - 3.
+1. Bachelor of Radiography (or equivalent) degree with a weighted average of at least 60% in the finalyear or

+Bachelor in Technology: Radiography with a weighted average of at least 60% in the final-year or

+National Diploma in Radiography and Bachelor of Radiography Honours bridging programme with a weighted average of at least 60%.
+Maximum of two attempts for the bridging examination

+- 2. Applicants with Bachelor of Radiography (or equivalent) or Bachelor in Technology: Radiography with a weighted average of less than 60% in the final-year, must do the bridging programme and pass with a weighted average of at least 60%.
+A maximum of two attempts will be permitted in order to pass the bridging examination with the required weighted average of 60% and thereby gain admission to the relevant plan - 3.
 Research methodology passed at bachelor's level - 4.
 Registration as a radiographer or a postgraduate student with the Health Professions Council of South Africa (HPCSA) - 5.
 Access to accredited, suitable training facilities